ekmixon/ScamKit/README.md

 So I've decided to fuck with them a wee bit.

 ## ScamKit
 ScamKit contains:
 Fake `cmd.exe` - All commands yield `'%s' is not recognized as an internal or external command, operable program or batch file.`
-Fake `NETSTAT.exe` - Prints `No active connections - System is secure` Fake `tree.com` - Prints `System is secure`
+Fake `NETSTAT.exe` - Prints `No active connections - System is secure`
+Fake `tree.com` - Prints `System is secure`
-Fake 'syskey.exe` - Fake SYSKEY (SAM Lock Tool) GUI.
+Fake `syskey.exe` - Fake SYSKEY (SAM Lock Tool) GUI.
 Nothing is locked.
 Instead, the encryption password is copied to clipboard after being set.

 ## PowerShell Scripts
 `Perms_GRANT.ps1` - Removes `TrustedInstaller` from original executables, so they can be replaced with fake ones.